Nisarg221B/Notes/random learning/ION prep/Market Segmantation stats.md

 Geographic - States , charging stations and sales - gov open data interests , preferences  - collected us data and surveyed indian consumers to see if theres any correlation.

-**details while collecting the data**
-- Free from sampling bias & include sufficient sample size to have higher confidence level and lesser margin of error.
-- Free from response style.
-(use binary or metric data to avoid response style)

 **Extracted segments**